 Southwest currently maintains the enviable status of being the only U.S. airline where two checked bags fly free.
 It's a budget airline like JetBlue, but the Southwest Rapid Rewards® Premier Credit Card comes with more perks.

-Earn up to 80,000 points – earn 50,000 after you spend $2,000 on purchases in the first three months your account is open and another 30,000 points when you spend $10,000 in the first nine months with the Southwest card.
+Earn 40,000 bonus points when you spend $1,000 in the first three months; plus, earn three points per $1 spent with restaurants (including takeout and eligible delivery services) for the first year.
 However, you get fewer everyday points with Southwest compared to JetBlue (two times the points on Southwest purchases and purchases with Rapid Rewards® hotel and car rental partners compared to three times the points on JetBlue).
-Southwest also offers you 5 points per $1 on up to $2,000 spent monthly on Southwest purchases from Dec.
-1, 2020-March 3, 2021.

-Southwest doesn't have a points category for dining and groceries, so you'll miss out on the two times the points JetBlue offers and instead have to settle for one times the points on all non-Southwest purchases.
+Southwest doesn't have ongoing points categories for dining and groceries (besides that current first year promotion of three points on restaurant purchases), so you'll miss out on the two times the points JetBlue offers and instead have to settle for one times the points on all non-Southwest purchases.
 Still, the Southwest Rapid Rewards® Premier Credit Card has a slight edge with its 6,000 bonus points after your card member anniversary, which you won't get with the JetBlue Card.

 The Wells Fargo Propel American Express® card offers an impressive array of rewards.
 If you spend $1,000 in the first three months, you'll get 20,000 bonus points - a $200 cash redemption value - that obviously is more than JetBlue's 10,000 points (See Rates and Fees).
 The Wells Fargo Propel American Express® card also beats out JetBlue in a lot of rewards categories.
 For instance, you'll get three points for eating at restaurants (or having restaurant food delivered).
 You'll also receive three points when you use your card at gas stations, rideshares and transit - and when you travel, including airplanes, hotels, homestays (where you book travel in somebody's home) and car rentals.
 You will also get three points on popular streaming service purchases.
 For everything else you'll receive one point per dollar spent.